AugurProject/augur/docs/contracts/overview.md

 #### Open Report

 If the Designated Reporter does not provide a report within their [allotted window](overview.md#allotted-window) anyone will be allowed to provide the Initial Report.
 In the event this happens the [No Show Bond](overview.md#no-show-bond) is used to provide the stake for the Initial Report.
-If the reporter was correct this means they will have essentially been paid that REP bond by the market creator to provide the Initial Report.
+If the reporter was correct this means they will have essentially been paid that Creation bond by the market creator to provide the Initial Report.

 ### Disputing